Venus in Furs (1969 Franco film): Release

-Venus in Furs was released in Italy on August 19, 1969 with a 92 minute runtime.
+Venus in Furs was released in Italy on August 19, 1969 ,with a 92-minute runtime.
 La Stampa reported the film screened for about three months.
-Despite being a West German co-production, there is no record of the film being released in Germany during this period.
+Despite being a West German co-production, no record of the film being released in Germany was found for this period.

 In October 1968, Robert S. Eisen, previously of Producers Film Services, became head of post-production at Commonwealth United Productions.
-Along with his brother Harry Eisen, the two would create the American versions of both Venus in Furs and 99 Women (1969).
+Along with his brother Harry Eisen, the two created the American versions of both Venus in Furs and 99 Women (1969).
 It was edited to include various optical effects and a narration from James Darren that were written by Malvin Wald.
 Franco would later say he disliked these changes.
-The company's financial collapse would delay the release Venus in Furs.
-Promotional material still listed Commonwealth as a distributor, when film was released by American International Pictures in May 1970.
+The company's financial collapse delayed the release Venus in Furs.
+Promotional material still listed Commonwealth as a distributor, when the film was released by American International Pictures in May 1970.

 La Stampa reported in 1971 that a court of Bologna condemned actors Kinski and Margaret Lee and producer Igor Bianchi to three months imprisonment and a fine of 40,000 Italian lire for "complicity in an obscene spectacle" and that the film was judged by Italian courts as "a work of little artistic content and only a pretext for the exhibition of nudity and relations against nature.
 Even in the current age of moral evolution, the film is to be considered an insult to the modesty of the average citizen."
 All prints of the film were confiscated.

-Venus in Furs was released to DVD on February 22, 2005 by Blue Underground.
-The version of the film known as Venus in Furs, opposed to Paroxismus, was described by Franco biographer Stephen Thrower as "radically different" than Franco's original film.
+Venus in Furs was released to DVD on February 22, 2005, by Blue Underground.
+The version of the film known as Venus in Furs, opposed to Paroxismus, was described by Franco biographer Stephen Thrower as "radically different" from Franco's original film.
 As the other available version made publicly available sourced from Italian version of the film on TVR Teleitalia as Paroxismus ...pud una morta rivivere per amore? also featured further edits, Thrower wrote in 2015 that it was impossible to decipher from the available materials which version represents Franco's preferred version.